top of page

 Asking for Help

-You must prepare a safety plan.
-Have a bag with documents, have a keyword with a trusted person, and have some numbers memorized.
+If you need help, you may feel barriers such as fear, shame, and retaliation.
+Seek to speak to someone you trust, whether through coded text or by calling a helpline.
+Prepare a safety plan.
+Have a bag with documents, a keyword with a trusted person, and some numbers memorized.

 Where to Call for Help